In short: Upright’s across-asset-class methodology makes it possible to measure the net impact of an entire financial organization’s investments.

 I’m pretty much all good now and back in action.
 That was a tough mental ultra marathon for me, huhuh.
 Luckily, I’m getting better and I learnt a lot along the way.

-Time to get absolutely insane again.
+Time to get going again.
 I’ll just have to pace myself better this time.

 Update on post above ( 2 weeks later )